rking/vim-detailed/README.md

 terminfo file in `~/.terminfo/`  -or- you can be totally gross and force it with `:set &t_Co=256` in vim.
 But don't be gross.
 It's uncouth.

-## Color Choices

-As a historical note, some small effort was taken to be similar to the default vim syntax highlighting where it makes sense.
-That is, "def" is magenta in the default, so vim-detailed makes it a shade of purple (and uses different shades for all the other magenta things from the default colorscheme).
-A person could modify this idea and do better:

-- Greens - The 256 color palette itself is heavy on green variants.
-If you used more greens, you'd be able to group similar-but-different pieces together more closely.
-- Coolness - If you adjusted the color choices for æﬆhetic value rather than utilitarian, you could get a more stylish theme without sacrificing much detail.

 ## Download

  If using Pathogen,